tonigoodier/tonigoodier.github.io/_posts/2018-10-4-3D-Printing-in-the-Donnelly-lab.md

 How useful can 3D printing be in a lab setting?
 Here's what I've found

 # This is very much still a draft.
-If you're looking at this and I haven't sent you the link, please ignore errors.
-If I have sent you the link, and this sentence is here, it's becuase I'm asking you to proof it, Toni :)

 # 3D Printing?